Reputational Bargaining and Inefficient Technology Adoption: The Baseline Model

-We assume that $\mathbf{P}_b$ and $\mathbf{P}_s$ are compact and countable, $1 \in \mathbf{P}_s$, and $\sup\mathbf{P}_s\setminus \{1\}=1$, that is, the seller \textit{can} build a reputation for demanding the entire surplus and also for demanding something less than but close to the entire surplus.\footnote{Our requirement is satisfied, for example, when there exists $\nu \in (0,1)$ such that the set of seller-commitment-types \textit{contains} $1$ and $p^j \equiv 1-(1-\nu)^j$ for every $j \in \mathbb{N}$.
-Our results allow other commitment types to exist as well.} Section \ref{sub2.1} discusses this assumption in detail.
-Let
+We assume that the buyer's and the seller's types are independently distributed and that the sets of commitment types $\mathbf{P}_b$ and $\mathbf{P}_s$ are \textit{compact} and \textit{countable}.
+We also assume that $\mathbf{P}_s$ is \textit{rich} in the sense that $1 \in \mathbf{P}_s$ and $\sup\mathbf{P}_s\setminus \{1\}=1$.
+That is to say, the seller \textit{can} build a reputation for demanding the entire surplus and also for demanding something strictly less than but close to the entire surplus.\footnote{Our assumption is satisfied, for example, when there exists $\nu \in (0,1)$ such that the set of seller-commitment-types \textit{contains} $1$ and $p^j \equiv 1-(1-\nu)^j$ for every $j \in \mathbb{N}$.
+Our assumption allows other commitment types to exist as well.} We will discuss this richness assumption in Section \ref{sub2.1}.
+For future reference, let

-If $\nu$ is close to $0$, then for every $p \in [0,1]$, there exists a commitment type for each player whose demand is close to $p$.
-We focus on the case in which both $\nu$ and $\varepsilon$ are close to $0$, that is, each player has a rich set of commitment types and players are rational with probability close to $1$.
+If $\nu$ is close to $0$, then for each price $p \in[0,1]$ and each player, there exists a commitment type for that player whose demand is close to $p$.

+We adopt two modeling conventions which are common in the literature and are also adopted by APS and Fanning (2024).
+First, regardless of the seller's offer $p_s$, if he accepts the buyer's offer at time $0$ or concedes to the buyer at time $0$ before the buyer concedes, then we view his offer as $p_b$.
+Second, if the buyer's strategy is to offer $p_b\notin\mathbf{P}_b$ and to accept any counteroffer from the seller, then we relabel her strategy as offering $\min\mathbf{P}_b$ and then accepting any counteroffer by the seller.